-- Double Sequence: The sequence of changes in the structure of data (EKG interpretations e.g.) and the sequence of semantically identical reports delivered in different formats (EKG-interpretive-systems) reflected in the BAIK identification1 in my opinion is needed for lifelong patient records.
-Only with this distinction of camparable data it can be dicided whether the data can be included in a study or must be excluded.
-VistA miraculously still is able to draw up the EKGs of Pipberger.
+Double Sequence: The sequence of changes in the structure of data (EKG interpretations e.g.) and the sequence of semantically identical reports delivered in different formats (EKG-interpretive-systems) reflected in the BAIK identification is needed for lifelong patient records in my opinion.
+Only with this distinction of camparable data can it be dicided whether the data can be included in a study or must be excluded.
+VistA miraculously is still able to draw up the EKGs of Pipberger.
 EKGs ever since were stored in different formats.
-But as far as I know something like the principle of the double sequence is not available. - Medical record and register distinction: The distinction between collecting and ordering, primary and secondary data2 is strict in BAIK.
+But as far as I know something like the principle of the double sequence is not available.

+Medical record and register distinction: The distinction between collecting and ordering, primary and secondary data is strict in BAIK.
 For each scientific study an appropriate register can be generated keeping in mind that there is no correct classification for every use in medicine.
 Classification is a function of the question to be answered.
-And classification depends on time and sientific development.
-Who would have classified a stomch ulcus as infection 30 years ago.
-BAIK allows for this, VistA doesn't. - Use of thesauri: VistA's data dictionary capabilities are great.
-BAIK was developed around thesauri3 and linguistic capabilities including automated translation (e.g. in $Xmed^4$).
+And classification depends on time and scientific development.
+Who would have classified a stomach ulcus as an infection 30 years ago.
+BAIK allows for this, VistA doesn't.

+Use of thesauri: VistA's data dictionary capabilities are great.
+BAIK was developed around thesauri and linguistic capabilities including automated translation (e.g. in $Xmed^4$ ).
 That is not the same, but the one does not exclude the other.
 Thesauri, Xmed and the like could enhance VistA.
-Especially the BAIK data-type ITK indicating thesaurus control5 for the input would be helpful. - Augmented feed back to the physician: An active medical record delivers much more to the physician than what he himself has put into it.
-It analyses the patient data and searches automatically for relevant information which could help the specific physician keeping track of what he has seen already some times.
+Especially the BAIK data-type ITK indicating thesaurus control for the input would be helpful.

+Augmented feedback to the physician: An active medical record delivers much more to the physician than what he himself has put into it.
+It analyses the patient data and searches automatically for relevant information which could help the specific physician keeping track of what he has already seen before.
 This requires

-1See chapter 4.2.3 on page 10
+&lt;sup>1See chapter 4.2.3 on page 10